uiceds/cee-492-project-2025-avengers/cee492_report.typ

 While the Random Forest risk model focuses on where crime is likely, we also investigate a **crime-category-specific** question:

-_Given the temporal, spatial, and demographic characteristics recorded at the time of a crime report, can we predict whether the incident is vehicle-related?_
+Given the temporal, spatial, and demographic characteristics recorded at the time of a crime report, we aim to predict **whether the incident is vehicle-related**.

 Vehicle-related crimes (e.g., vehicle theft, burglary from vehicle, theft from motor vehicle, carjacking) represent a substantial share of crime in Los Angeles and directly affect urban mobility and safety.